sjwpounder/Web-Tech-Uni-Project/README.md

  SQL is used to hold the database contents and to query the database from pages on the site to pull relevant information.
 And I chose to use a global style sheet to keep the overall look and UX of the site consistent.

  The wireframes were made in Adobe Photoshop rather than Adobe XD as I have more experience with Photoshop and I am more comfortable using it.
+ # Other notes
+This project was uploaded for archival and portfolio purposes.